your-papa/obsidian-Smart2Brain/README.md

 We initially made this plugin as part of a university project, which is now complete.
 However, we are still fully committed to developing and improving the assistant in our spare time.
 This and the [papa-ts](https://github.com/your-papa/papa-ts) (backend) repo serve as an experimental playground, allowing us to explore state-of-the-art AI topics further and as a tool to enrich the obsidian experience we’re so passionate about.
 If you have any suggestions or wish to contribute, we would greatly appreciate it.

+# 📢 You want to support?

+- Report issues or open a feature request [here](https://github.com/your-papa/obsidian-Smart2Brain/issues/new/choose)
+- Open a PR for code contributions (Development setup instructions TBD)

+# ❓ Need help?

+- Don't hesitate to ask your question in the [Q&A](https://github.com/your-papa/obsidian-Smart2Brain/discussions/categories/q-a)